-Upcoming Sep 10 2023 - Sep 13 2023 2023 US Frontiers of Engineering Symposium The Grainger Foundation Frontiers of Engineering 2023 Symposium will be hosted by the University of Colorado, Boulder, September 10-13.
-About 100 outstanding early career engineers will meet for an intensive 2-1/2 day symposium to discuss cutting-edge developments in four areas: ...
+Upcoming Sep 11 2024 - Sep 14 2024 2024 US Frontiers of Engineering Symposium The Grainger Foundation Frontiers of Engineering 2024 Symposium will be at the National Academies' Beckman Center in Irvine, California, September 11-14.
+About 100 outstanding early career engineers will meet for an intensive 2-1/2 day symposium to discuss cutting-edge ...
+Irvine, California

 2021 Winter Issue of the Bridge on Frontiers of Engineering The NAE typically dedicates the winter issue of The Bridge to papers from The Grainger Foundation Frontiers of Engineering US symposium, held in September each year.
 Because of the covid-19 pandemic, the 2020 US FOE was rescheduled to February 25–26, 2021.
 This issue presents a selection of papers from the 2020 and 2021 US FOE meetings.
 Read More